The Basics of Investment Portfolio Diversification

 To rebalance your portfolio, you need to assess the current allocation of your investments and compare it to your target allocation.
 If a particular asset class has performed well and now represents a larger portion of your portfolio, you may need to sell some of those investments and reinvest the proceeds into other asset classes that have underperformed.
 This ensures that your portfolio remains diversified and aligned with your risk tolerance and investment goals.

-See also Wealth Management Principles for Saving
+See also Utilizing Financial Planning Apps for Better Saving

 The frequency of portfolio rebalancing will depend on your individual circumstances and investment strategy.
 Some investors may choose to rebalance on a quarterly or annual basis, while others may rebalance more frequently or when certain thresholds are reached.
 Regular monitoring of your portfolio is essential to identify any significant deviations from your target allocation and take appropriate action.